Reporting groups replace designated business groups. Learn how they function and how you can form one.

 How reporting groups function

 You must have a lead entity if you’re a reporting group.
-In addition to the legal obligations on individual reporting entities, your lead entity is legally accountable for the following:
+In addition to the legal obligations on individual reporting entities, your lead entity is legally responsible for the following:

 - developing a group-wide ML/TF risk assessment and AML/CTF policies